ConsolidatedSky/NEFARAM/README.md

 ## The mods
 based on Sexlab Framework, with lots of new animations.

 I recommend reading a bit on each modpage here, I put small descriptions but there is no details.
-Some descriptions are annoted 'CUSTOM CHANGES', that meaons once you've read the modpage descriptions then read what I added and you will understand more.
+Some descriptions are annoted 'CUSTOM CHANGES', that means once you've read the modpage descriptions then read what I added and you will understand more.

 [OSL Aroused](https://www.nexusmods.com/skyrimspecialedition/mods/65454) : your character can get horny.
 Lots of stuff tied to so its more of a framework.
 Your arousal level appears on the bottom left of the HUD.